PHAredes/Blas2Guide/docs/technique/mirabras_rabbithole/mirabras_cancel/time_stop.md

 Time Stop is a glitch that uses Mirabrás of the Return to Port to freeze enemies in place permenantly without costing any fervour.
 The glitch can be activated in a number of different ways and can even be transferred between files.
 All methods of performing this glitch were patched in version 1.1.0.

-When casting prayers, multiple ingame clocks are stopped to let the animation play out.
+When casting prayers, multiple ingame clocks are paused to let the animation play out.
 The first is the Enemy Clock.
 When this value is set to 0, all of the enemies on screen freeze in the middle of their animation until the value is reset to 1.
-This clock is used by Seguiriya to the Memory of your Eyes (the time stop prayer) and is also stopped when any prayer is cast and when loading in from a save file.
+This clock is used by Seguiriya to the Memory of your Eyes (the time stop prayer) and is also used when prayers are cast and when loading in from a save file.
 The second is the Level Clock.
 When set to 0, other elements of the level are frozen in place.
-This includes moving platforms and bell platforms and gates.
-This is usually used by cutscenes such as interacting with statues or picking up items.
+This includes moving platforms, bell platforms, and gates.

 When Mirabras is cast, the initial slam animation will set both the Enemy Clock and the Level Clock to 0 but both will be returned to 1 once the slam happens.
 This is in line with the other prayer animations in the game.
-However, while waiting for the Mirabras menu to come up, both Enemy Clock and Level Clock are again set to 0 and will stay there until an option is chosen.
+However, while waiting for the Mirabras menu to come up, both Enemy Clock and Level Clock are again set to 0 and will be frozen there until an option is chosen.
 For whatever reason, if an option is never chosen then both Enemy Clock and Level Clock will remain at 0 until the game is turned off.

 This glitch can also be used to activate [Invulnerability](invulnerability) but because there are many softlocks and roadblocks created by use this glitch, it's use in speedruns is fairly limited.